sandboxie-plus/sandboxie-docs/Content/FAQEmail.md

 ### Q. My email software is periodically updated (automatically or manually).
 Will the updates become permanent?

 A. No. The updates will be installed in the sandbox and will disappear when the sandbox is [deleted](DeleteSandbox.md).
 To properly update your software, launch it outside the supervision of Sandboxie, then initiate the update process.
-If your software is already set as a forced program (see previous question), use the [Disable Forced Programs](FileMenu.md#disable-forced-programs) command before starting your email software.
+If it is already set as a forced program (see previous question), use the [Disable Forced Programs](FileMenu.md#disable-forced-programs) command before starting your email software.

 ### Q. Should I create a separate, dedicated sandbox just for email, or can I use the same sandbox for email and web browsing?